SusGalaxy/SusGalaxyTools/README.md

 # Install Sus Galaxy Tools on your linux (if using windows, use WSL)
 wget https://raw.githubusercontent.com/SusGalaxy/SusGalaxyTools/main/version/v1-beta/susgalaxytools

-# If using sudo, you can use this command
+# Run If using sudo, you can use this command
 sudo bash susgalaxytools

-# If using root without sudo, you can use this command
+# Run If using root without sudo, you can use this command
 bash susgalaxytools
 ```